Puzzor/puzzor.github.io/_posts/2019-09-01-Linksys Velop Authentication bypass.md

 There are three categories from their official site :WHW0303,WHW0302,WHW0301.
 The differences between these three is the pack count: 1, 2 or 3.
 The system are the same.
 ### Vulnerability Details
 CVE-2019-16340
-During our analysis, we found a critical bug in its firmware and this vulnerability may allow an unauthenticated user get administrator privilege.
+During the analysis, I found a critical bug in its firmware and this vulnerability may allow an unauthenticated user get administrator privilege.
 The problem is caused by the API of **/sysinfo_json.cgi**, requesting this url will leak sensitive information and may lead to authentication bypass.
 #### PoC
 We could get some useful information with the PoC below:
 ~~~http